 Module Description Core Specific

-Data Parser Reads data (nodes and/or mappables) X
+Data Parser Reads data (nodes and/or mappables) х

 into the internal data model and feeds

 the mappable database

-Generic Mapper Generates mappings between map- x
+Mapper Generates mappings between map- x х

 pables based on rules

 GUI Interface for loading configuration, x

 displaying mappings as well as allow-

 ing user-decisions and displaying of

-data based on resolver
+data based on resolver as shown in

-Issue Logger Logs mapping related issues x
+Figure 12

-Mappable Database Stores mappables and allows searches x
+Mappable Database Stores mappable information and al- x

+lows searches

+Data Manager Stores mappables, nodes and map- х

+pings

 Resolver Resolves mappings based on applica- х

 tion specific semantics

-Rule Manager Reads mapping rules and provides X
+Rule Manager Reads mapping rules and provides х

-D rules information to other components
+rules information to other components

 Run Configuration Holds the configuration that defines x

-which parsers, exporters and rules are
+which parsers, exporters, mapper and

-0 °C E (used in the current mapping project
+rules are used in the current mapping

+project

-Specific Exporter Exports the internal data model into a х
+Data Exporter Exports the internal data model into a х

-0, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, specific file format
+specific file format

-Standard Exporter Exports the internal data model into x

-an XML file 1

-The implementation of GEMMA was done in Java.
-As far as possible, open source libraries and frameworks have been used.
-The choice for the mappable database, for example, fell on Apache Lucene [11].
-Lucene is is a high-performance, fullfeatured text search engine library.
+GEMMA is implemented in Java.
+As much as possible, open source libraries and frameworks have been used.
+The choice for the mappable database, for example, fell on Apache Lucene [12].
+Lucene is is a high-performance, full-featured text search engine library.
 The choice of Lucene might seem odd because we are not using it for its originally intended purpose, indexing and searching of large text files, but it offers a lot of the search capabilities like fuzzy name matching that we need and is already in a very stable state with a strong record of industrial applications.